laboon/ebook/text/60_combinatorial_testing.md

 12.     false      | false     | false     | false       | false
 ```

 Let's examine a given three-way interaction, bold/italic/underline, and double-check that we are testing all of the possibilities.
-False/false/false is covered by test 12; false/false/true is covered by test 9; false/true/false is covered by test 6; false/true/true is covered by test 5; true/false/false is covered by test 4; true/false/true is covered by test 3; true/true/false is covered by test 10; and true/true/true is covered by test 1.
-Note that there are eight possible combinations and ten tests, so there is some repetition (for example, true/true/true is covered by both tests 1 and 11).
+False/false/false is covered by Test 12; false/false/true is covered by Test 9; false/true/false is covered by Test 6; false/true/true is covered by Test 5; true/false/false is covered by Test 4; true/false/true is covered by Test 3; true/true/false is covered by Test 10; and true/true/true is covered by Test 1.
+Note that there are eight possible combinations and ten tests, so there is some repetition (for example, true/true/true is covered by both Tests 1 and 11).

 The number of interactions can be tuned upwards as high as you would like, although if you are planning on testing n-way interactions where _n_ is the number of variables you have, you are just doing exhaustive testing.
 According to empirical studies done by NIST, the maximum number of interactions that caused an error was six, so checking for more than that would be over-testing in many situations.